 Long story short; I’m sticking with my Ryoba and hand plane.
 I’ll still use a KerfMaster for long boards and large resaws.

 I took the Resaw King back to the store because it required so much effort to setup, and the effort to change the bandsaw back over another blade was even more effort.
 I don’t see this as the fault of the Resaw King, but it certainly is not appropriate for a Delta-style 14” bandsaw.
 Maybe one day I’ll find out for sure on an appropriate saw.

 For now though, these are the results I was capable of generating with the tools at my disposal.

 This post took 19 hours to research, photograph, write and edit.
-If you appreciate the information presented then please donate!
+If you appreciate the information presented then please consider joining patreon or donating!